Everybody loves a bad boy (or girl), and our favorite television heroes and heroines are no exception.

 Hannibal and Will - Hannibal

 Hannibal is one of those monsters who has been around for a long time, but did anyone ever see him as a romantic interest?
-We all love when the monster and the monster hunter end up having chemistry, but NBC's Hannibal set a new bar for a well-done monster romance with this one.
+We all love it when the monster and the monster hunter end up having chemistry, but NBC's Hannibal set a new bar for a well-done monster romance with this one.
+Available to stream on Hulu and Tubi.

 Liv and Major - iZombie

 Liv isn't exactly a monster, but she is definitely the hottest zombie on TV right now.
-Never thought I would want a zombie and a human to find a happy ending as much as I do with the characters on iZombie.
+We never thought we'd want a zombie and a human to find a happy ending as much as we did with the characters on iZombie.
+Available to stream on Netflix.

 Sookie and Eric - True Blood

 A vampire and a fairy.
-Never thought I would see the day when both of these fantasy creatures were featured in the same universe let alone with this degree of chemistry.
-Shout out to HBO!
+Never did we think we would see the day when both of these fantasy creatures were featured in the same universe, let alone with this degree of chemistry.
+They may not have had a happy ending, but it was one hell of a ride.
+Available to stream on Max.